9track/FlashFloppy-wiki/Hardware-Mods.md

 ![Board Layout](assets/pinout.png)

 Certain modifications attach to the Gotek programming header, which has the layout indicated below.
-Please note that some Gotek revisions do not have all header pins available.
+Some Gotek revisions do not have all header pins, however the pins which *are* present will always match this layout.

 ![Programming Header](assets/pheader.jpg)